-Your Right to Know KUSHTIA MEDICAL COLLEGE HOSPITAL PROJECT Delayed by 100 MONTHS Cost also rises 148pc; PM orders punitive action against responsible officials REJAUL KARIM BYRON and TUHIN SHUBHRA ADHIKAY Prime Minister Sheikh Hasina has directed the authorities concerned to take punitive action against those responsible for the unusual delay and $irregularities\ in\ a\ project\ for\ constructing\ a\ medical\ college\ hospital\ in\ Kushtia.$ She asked for action against any officials responsible for the situation, even if they went into retirement.
-The PM gave the directive when a proposal on the second revision of the project was placed before the meeting of Executive Committee of the National Economic Council yesterday for approval.
+Your Right to Know KUSHTIA MEDICAL COLLEGE HOSPITAL PROJECT Delayed by 100 MONTHS Cost also rises 148pc; PM orders punitive action against responsible officials REJAUL KARIM BYRON and TUHIN SHUBHRA ADHIKAY Prime Minister Sheikh Hasina has directed the authorities concerned to take punitive action against those responsible for unusual delays and irregularities in a project for building a medical college hospital in Kushtia.
+She asked for action against officials responsible for the situation, even if they have retired.
+The PM gave the directive when a proposal on the second revision of the project was placed for approval before the meeting of Executive Committee of the National Economic Council yesterday.
 The proposal was given the go-ahead.
 Following the revision, the project cost has escalated to Tk 682.46 crore from the original Tk 275.43 crore.
-The deadline has been shifted to June 2023 from the original one of December 2014, a delay of more than a The project had witnessed 60 percent progress till December last year, SEE PAGE 2 COL 3
+The deadline has been pushed to June 2023 from the original one of December 2014, a delay of more than a The project had witnessed 60 percent progress until December last year, SEE PAGE 2 COL 3